Affine techniques on extremal metrics on toric surfaces: Affine blow-up analysis and interior estimates of

 Then there is a constant $\mff C_5>0$, depending only on $\Omega,\mff C_4$ and $K_o$, such that

-\end{corollary} {\bf Proof. }We replace $\Theta$ by $\Theta+\mc K$ for the proof of Proposition \ref{theorem_4.2.1} and Theorem \ref{corollaryc_4.2.1}.
+where $\mc K$ is the function defined in \eqref{eqn_1.1c}. \end{corollary} {\bf Proof.} We replace $\Theta$ by $\Theta+\mc K$ for the proof of Proposition \ref{theorem_4.2.1} and Theorem \ref{corollaryc_4.2.1}.
 Follow word by word until the very last step.
-We need $|S(u)|_{C^3}$ to conclude the converges of $\mc K$, then we get $(\Theta+\mc K)_{u^\ast_\infty}(0)\cong 1$ by convergence.
-This contradicts to the Berstein property as before. q.e.d. \v In the proof, we use the fact that $\Theta $ and $\mc K$ share the same affine transformation rule.
-Though $\|\nabla\log\mc S(u)\|^2$ share the same affine transformation rule as them, the proof can not go through since it is not well defined when $\mc S(u)=0$.
+We need $|S(u)|_{C^3}$ to conclude the converges of $\mc K$, then we get $(\Theta+\mc K)_{u^\ast_\infty}(0)\cong 1$.
+This contradicts the Bernstein property as before. $\blacksquare$ \v In the proof, we use the fact that $\Theta $ and $\mc K$ share the same affine transformation rule.
+Though $\|\nabla\log |\mc S(u)|\|^2$ share the same affine transformation rule as well, the proof can not go through since $\|\nabla\log |\mc S(u)|\|^2$ is not well defined when $\mc S(u)=0$.
 We need more arguments. \begin{corollary} Let $u$ be as that in Theorem \ref{corollaryc_4.2.1}, with one extra condition:

 Then there is a constant $\mff C_5>0$, depending only on $\Omega,\mff C_4$ and $K_o$, such that